bypass uninsertable alerts

 there are two possible ways the prelude-manager could handle this better

 1) in the case of this message or other field constraint errors the offending alert could be written to a different directory where it could be analyzed latter and an alert generated by the prelude-manager about the file created. the prelude-manager could then continue to process alerts right away.

 2)The prelude manager could always try to insert newly recived alerts into the database first before putting them into the failover directory in the case of a faulted database status.

 Since the alerts contain thir own time stamp the order in which they are inserted does not need to be preserved so either solution would work although the first is preferable as it would notify the user to a problem.

-#1 Updated by Yoann VANDOORSELAERE about 12 years ago
+#1 Updated by Yoann VANDOORSELAERE over 16 years ago

 - Status changed from New to Assigned

 Thanks for your report.
 We will have a look into it: since libpreludedb make a difference between pure query error, and database connection error, it should be possible to handle the case of query error separately at the Prelude-Manager level.